LPSCRYPT/dpost-alpha/README.md

 [dpost.dev](http://dpost.dev)

-^Load with Rinkeby and contact be for an invite and some testnet ETH
+^Load with Rinkeby and contact me for an invite and some testnet ETH

 For my activation proposal I have built d’Post, a working social space catered towards a culture interested in information concerning Ethereum, DeFi, and software development. d’Post is a message board which incorporates the following mechanisms:
 * Invite-only access